Classic NES Series

 Now available on the school bus

-Ironically enough, I've owned the Classic NES Series version of Metroid on two non consecutive occasions.
-It's fine, don't get me wrong.
-The problem really boils down to the fact that Metroid Zero Mission exists.
+Strangely, I've owned the Classic NES Series version of Metroid on two non consecutive occasions.
+I know why I sold them even if I don't remember actually doing so.
+Don't get me wrong, theres nothing technically wrong with that release.
+The problem boils down to the fact that Metroid Zero Mission exists.
 It's a remake of this game that also includes this as a bonus.
 Unlike with Dr. Mario, The Classic NES and Zero Mission releases are exactly the same.
-The only difference I could find between the two is that the Classic NES Series version has some flicker.
-Also, the menus are slightly different.
+The only difference I could find between the two is that the Classic NES Series version has some flicker and slightly different menus.

 Zero Mission's Menu